hlascelles/samudra/pages/explore.md

   image: homepage_image.jpg
 ---

 My aim is to make a difference, doing research is just stepping stones on the way.

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Checking primary sources!

+Point estimates!

+We use "about" when it is a guess and we've not yet found the data or suspect it doesn't exist.

+"the article has not yet been thoroughly fact checked"

 {% include _frontpage-widget.html widget=page.widget1 %}